A Global Webinar Series on "Gender-Responsive Criminal Justice and Prison Reform"12 May 2020

 Promoting Non-Custodial Measures as alternative for repentant prisoners

-Thailand Institute of Justice (TIJ) in partnership with the Kamlangjai (Inspire), a project under the royal patronage of Her Royal Highness Princess Bajrakitiyabha, held a special event on the 8th Anniversary of the UN Bangkok Rules under the topic “From Prison to the Community: Advancing Partnerships towards Justice and an Inclusive Society”.
+TIJ in partnership with the Kamlangjai (Inspire), a project under the royal patronage of Her Royal Highness Princess Bajrakitiyabha, held a special event on the 8th Anniversary of the UN Bangkok Rules under the topic “From Prison to the Community: Advancing Partnerships towards Justice and an Inclusive Society”.

 Over the past decade, The Bangkok Rules have been widely accepted as norm for women in correctional services since they address gender specific needs in the criminal justice system and safeguard respect of human rights.
 Under the direction of Her Royal Highness Princess Bajrakitiyabha, Thailand has promoted the adoption of the Bangkok Rules among United Nations Member States since 2010.
 The reform is a major paradigm shift in the criminal justice system, with respect to female offender rehabilitation and social reintegration.